Craigslist Shuts Down Personals Section After Congress Passes Bill On Trafficking

 The site added: "To the millions of spouses, partners and couples who met through craigslist, we wish you every happiness!"

-Proponents of the measure have argued that it makes Internet sites more accountable for the content users post that could contribute to child sex trafficking.
+Proponents of the measure have argued that it makes Internet sites more accountable for the content that users post that could contribute to child sex trafficking.

 But as Alina reported, tech companies see this as "the first major cutback to the protections that these companies have had under the law."
-And sex workers have argued that this will make people who work in the industry less safe, pushing them onto the street or deeper into the dark web.
+And sex workers have argued that this will make people who work in the industry less safe, pushing them onto the street or deeper into the dark Web.

 Trump has not yet signed the bill, which is known as FOSTA.
 It passed in the House by 388-25 and in the Senate by 97-2.